 - individual, group and/or family therapy

-- resources to help youth develop daily living and social skills
+- resources to help students develop daily living and social skills

 - assistance for families to help them understand and better navigate the mental health system

-- collaboration between LCC staff and school based teams
+- collaboration between Lee Carlson Center staff and school-based support teams

 - peer support groups

-School-Linked Mental Health is not a replacement for the student support staff the school district already has in place (counselors, social workers, psychologists, etc.).
-By partnering with LCC, we are offering an additional layer of intense mental health support to our students with the most significant mental health needs.
+School-linked mental health services provided by the Lee Carlson Center are not a replacement for student support staff already in place in the school district (school counselors, school social workers, school psychologists and so on).
+By partnering with Lee Carlson Center, the school district can offer an additional layer of intense mental health support to students with the most significant mental health needs.